Military history of Germany: Tenth century

 In 953-954 Otto the Great was forced to fight his sons Conrad the Red and Luidolf in a civil war in modern-day Germany.
 The war was fought over old Roman fortifications such as Mainz and Regensburg.
 In the subsequent year, during which the Ottonian kingdom would've been weaker, the Magyars invaded with the objective of besieging cities in search of booty.
 The number of forts and their organization also pointed to extensive work done by the first kings of Germany during the 10th century during the Middle Ages.

 In 955, the Magyars were decisively defeated at the second battle of Lechfeld by Otto the Great, ending the threat from the Eurasian steppes for four centuries.
 In 962, partly on the strength of this victory, Otto invaded Italy on his way to Rome and was crowned the first Emperor of the Holy Roman Empire by the pope.

 The War of the Three Henries was fought between 977–978.
 The war was a short lived rebellion by three German princes, all of which were named Henry, against Emperor Otto II.
 The three Henries were, Bishop Henry I of Augsburg, Henry the Wrangler, and duke Henry I the Younger.
 Shortly after the end of the rebellion of the three Henries, Otto fought a brief war with King Lothair of France, who invaded Lotharingia and attacked the imperial city of Aachen with 20,000 men.
 Otto was forced to flee to Dortmund where he created an effective response.
 He then counter-invaded France and laid siege to Paris but was forced to withdraw during the winter months.
 He then turned to defeating the rebellious princes, which he did by besieging Passau where the rebels had gathered.
 Otto took Passau and punished the three princes for their insurrection.

 Eleventh century

-Between 1002-1024, Henry II of Germany was able to conscript forces across his entire kingdom for a campaign south of the Alps into Italy.
+Between 1002 and 1024, Henry II of Germany was able to conscript forces across his entire kingdom for a campaign south of the Alps into Italy.
 As was common in previous centuries, all able-bodied men in the Holy Roman Empire were required to defend their home if it was under threat.

 Germany during the eleventh century was engulfed in civil war most notably in the 1070s and 1080s.
 It began during the reign of Henry IV in 1056.
 During the civil War, Henry IV found time to siege Rome twice in 1081 and 1084.
 The struggle of the civil war broke German military and political power so that later the kingdom and empire would dissolve into hundreds of autonomous states for some time.